rin67630/Soft-Power-MPPT/Software/5_User Handbook.md

 #### Column1 light grey block: Weather report
 - Outside temperature from openweather.org
 - Outside pressure from openweather.org
+- Outside humiditys from openweather.org
-- Weather description  from openweather.org
+- Weather description  from openweather.org (clicking on that field opens the weather forecast website)
-- Wind speed  from openweather.org
+- Wind speed  from openweather.org (clicking on that field opens the "windy" website)
+- Wind direction from openweather.org

 #### Column1 mid grey block: Relay control
 - Control of the relay operation 1.